pylint-dev/pylint/doc/user_guide/checkers/features.rst

   containing a continue statement.
 As such, it will warn when it encounters an else following a chain of ifs, all of them containing a continue statement.
-:no-else-raise (R1720): *Unnecessary "%s" after "raise", %s* Used in order to highlight an unnecessary block of code following an if containing a raise statement.
+:no-else-raise (R1720): *Unnecessary "%s" after "raise", %s* Used in order to highlight an unnecessary block of code following an if (or a try/except) containing a raise statement.
 As such, it will warn when it encounters an else following a chain of ifs, all of them containing a raise statement.
-:no-else-return (R1705): *Unnecessary "%s" after "return", %s* Used in order to highlight an unnecessary block of code following an if containing a return statement.
+:no-else-return (R1705): *Unnecessary "%s" after "return", %s* Used in order to highlight an unnecessary block of code following an if (or a try/except) containing a return statement.
 As such, it will warn when it encounters an else following a chain of ifs, all of them containing a return statement.
 :unnecessary-dict-index-lookup (R1733): *Unnecessary dictionary index lookup, use '%s' instead* Emitted when iterating over the dictionary items (key-item pairs) and accessing the value by index lookup.
 The value can be accessed directly instead.

 :unnecessary-list-index-lookup (R1736): *Unnecessary list index lookup, use '%s' instead* Emitted when iterating over an enumeration and accessing the value by index lookup.
 The value can be accessed directly instead.